MaximilianDietel03/iconfi/README.md

-# iCoFi
+# iConFi

 **Bestehe deine TK-Prüfung mit System.**

-iCoFi is a modern flashcard application designed to help you prepare for your TK-Prüfung (German exam) using spaced repetition and an intuitive study interface.
+iConFi is a modern flashcard application designed to help you prepare for your TK-Prüfung (German exam) using spaced repetition and an intuitive study interface.

 ## Features